Special Use Permit

 Reserve Shelter Capacity: 50 people

 You will find lots of shade at Pomo C Day-Use Area.
+This area was recently rehabilitated after a wildfire in 2021.
 This is also the only Pomo Day-Use Area that allows pets as long as they are physically restrained on a leash six feet long or less.
 Hike the Shakota Trail from here or walk the service road to Winery Point to see the old Grazini Winery that operated in the valley before Lake Mendocino was formed in 1958.

-The reservable group shelter located near the Lake with easy access to the shore.
-There is another equally large group shelter located near the restrooms with smaller shelters scattered throughout the area.
+The reservable group shelter located near the Lake with easy access to the shore is often subject to flooding from high water levels.
+This shelter is also smaller than the others and is not recommended for large groups.
+Additional single family shelters are scattered throughout the area.

 Pros Cons